zhengxinchang/gwh-auto-submission/README.md

-# GWH automatic batch submission toolkit
+# GWH automatic batch submission system

 ## Introduction

 The tool is used to process GWH batch submissions.
 It manages all back-end processes automatically.
 An email system is embedded to provide explicit notifications to both users and administrators.
-It monitors the gwh eamil and reads the user's submission. parse the metadata in the excel file and validate them. fasta files along with md5 codes are validated and managed by the tool.
-All information generated in the submission pipeline will be inserted into the GWH database if everything pass the validation and is processed successfully.
+It monitors the GWH email and reads the user's submission, parse the metadata in the excel file and validate them.
+Fasta files along with md5 codes are validated and managed by the tool.
+All information generated in the submission pipeline will be inserted into the GWH database if everything passes the validation and is processed successfully.

-The tools is designed to run in two modes:
+The system is designed with two running modes:

 1. Manual mode：
-   Manually download user submission, upload it to the server, and run manual.Py with the specified parameters to complete all the above steps.
+   Manually download user submission, upload it to the server, and run `manual.py` with the specified parameters to complete all the above steps.

 2. Automatic mode：
    Monitor gwhcuration@big.ac.cn, check emails that subjets start with NEW_ SUBMISSION and RE_SUBMISSION , extract information and automatically run the submission process.